sirmartins34/senior-engineer-home-exercise/readme.md

 At the "People API Build", I had to accept my VCS username

 Unfortunately, I went round and around the TeamCity, Step 2 process.
-I couldn't figure out the permissions problem to access "/var/run/docker.sock/" directory.
-I unsuccessfully tried many different approaches.
+I couldn't figure out the permissions problem to access "/var/run/docker.sock/" directory, in order to create the docker image.
+I unsuccessfully tried many different approaches, as you can see under my commits at GitHub.
+The current configurations uses the user "dockerbuilder", group id "docker" (at my local, the id is 999, but some other can be 998).